Home / Training

 • It’s up to you, the owner, to choose when it’s time to heel and when your dog has the freedom to walk and sniff as it chooses.

 • It’s important to remain the pack leader at all times during the walk.
-Even when your dog is not heeling, it should never be allowed to pull you on leash.
+Even when your dog is not heeling, it should never be allowed to pull you on the leash.

 Final Thoughts on How to Teach a Dog to Heel